fresh-eggs/fresh-eggs.github.io/xband_post.md

 For those less familiar with message dispatching, think of it as an array of function pointers.
 In order for ServerTalk to function, the XBAND OS maintains a list of MessageIDs.
 Each MessageID corresponds to a parsing routine available in the ROM.

-The `_ReceiveServerMessageDispatch` function is largely responsible for consuming ServerTalk messages.
-Given a set of parameters, it sets up a call to the `kDispatcherVector` which determines the relative address of the parsing routine corresponding to the MessageID in question.
+The `_ReceiveServerMessageDispatch` function is responsible for consuming ServerTalk messages.
+Given a set of parameters, it sets up a call to the `kDispatcherVector` which determines the relative address of the parsing routine that corresponds to the MessageID in question.

-Below is a snippet of the C function with inline assembly that handles this for ServerTalk messages.
-It first loads the opCode (MessageID) into the `A` register followed by jumping to the address of the `kDispatcherVector` (the message dispatcher).
+Below is a snippet of the C function `_ReceiveServerMessageDispatch`.
+It first loads the opCode (MessageID) into the `A` register followed by jumping to the address of the `kDispatcherVector` (the message dispatcher) in order to resolve where the handler is stored and transfer execution.

 ```C
 MessErr _ReceiveServerMessageDispatch( short opCode )